 health, safety and wellbeing of our staff and students is our key priority and

-our return to campus will be managed in such a way to ensure that we adhere to
+our return to campus is being managed in such a way to adhere to

 public health guidelines and protect our University community.